 Due to both the experience they've gained and the limited free-time available for having a full-time job, Ben is now much more selective with the freelance work they take on.
 "I use those as an opportunity to supplement my practice," they explain, "and do things I am passionate about and align most with my values," giving room for the creative satisfaction granted from personal work.

 A recent highlight of Ben's personal work is their on-going project Queer Liberation Now!, a very significant piece that registers profoundly with their identity.
-"I made it in response to the epidemic of violence the LGBTQ+ community faces daily," Ben explains, "especially towards Black trans women."
+"I made it in response to the epidemic of violence the LGBT+ community faces daily," Ben explains, "especially towards Black trans women."

 Beginning as something to help "uncloud" their thoughts, Ben never initially intended it to be shared but then considered how often work on this topic is seen.
 "I realised in the creative industry, how often do we get to see work demanding the protection of our community?" they explain, "a piece directly calling for the safety of Black Trans Women?"
 Thinking they would fall into the same traps we all do when sticking to your own echo chamber, Ben shared it and was met with a welcoming crowd.